What is EasyFarm?

 How is harvesting performed?

-The harvesting machine has adjustable underwater brush belts, which can be adjusted as required.
-It is possible to opt for a setting resulting in a clean net (which means that everything is harvested) or a setting whereby only the fully grown outer layer of (seed) mussels is removed from the net.
-As this harvesting process is performed under water, the mussels in the inner layer are not affected by the harvesting at all, so they can continue growing undisturbed in their natural environment until they have reached the required size.
+The harvesting machine has adjustable brush belts, which can be adjusted as required.
+It is possible to opt for a setting resulting in a clean net (which means that everything is harvested) or a setting whereby only the fully grown outer layer of (seed) mussels/seaweed is removed from the net.
+As this harvesting process is performed under water for the mussels, the mussels in the inner layer are not affected by the harvesting at all, so they can continue growing undisturbed in their natural environment until they have reached the required size.
 For the purpose of seed mussel cultivation this well thought-out method enables harvesting to be repeated once or twice per harvesting season (7 months).

 How does the seed mussel capturing system work?

 The basis of the system consists of a 100 metre long net (which can be 3 or 4 metres deep to your requirements), held in position by a so-called floater pipe.
 Both ends of the floater pipe are anchored to the seabed.
 The mussel larvae/seaweed attach to the net and then grow into seed mussels/seaweed there.
 When the seed mussels/seaweed have grown into mature seed mussels/seaweed, halfgrown mussels, mussels or seaweed fit for consumption, the harvesting can be performed using the harvesting machine especially developed by Murre Technologies.